01

 No exceptions.

 Every supplier passes the same verification sequence before listing.
-Every regulated order triggers a documented compliance workflow.
+Every regulated order triggers a documented compliance workflow — covering EUDR for EU-bound goods and UFLPA forensic chain-of-custody for US-bound goods.
 No shortcuts, no adjustments per deal.

 Where Merco stops.
 Merco prepares documents and data.
 It is not a customs broker or legal compliance advisor.
-Import declarations, regulatory submissions, and the Article 4 due diligence decision remain with you as EU operator of record.
+For EU-bound goods, the Article 4 due diligence decision remains with you as EU operator of record.
+For US-bound goods, the UFLPA rebuttable presumption obligation and CBP Form 3461 entry rests with the importer of record.

 Supplier verification methodology